 Python bindings for the PDF rendering library MuPDF

-With PyMuPDF you therefore can also access files with extensions *.pdf, *.xps, *.oxps, *.epub, *.cbz or *.fb2 from your Python scripts.
+With PyMuPDF you therefore can access files with extensions *.pdf, *.xps, *.oxps, *.epub, *.cbz or *.fb2 from your Python scripts.
+A number of popular image formats is supported as well, including multi-page TIFF images.

-For all MS Windows versions (XP/SP2 and up), and popular Max OS and Linux versions, we are providing Python wheels - see the download section of this site and the current release directory of our home page.
-For Windows users, zip-based installation options are also available.
+For all MS Windows versions as well as popular Max OS and Linux versions, we are providing Python wheels - see the download section of this site and the current release directory of our home page.
 Other platforms need to download and generate the MuPDF library first and then set up PyMuPDF.
 Do visit our GitHub home, which has more details on this, including latest bugfixes, pre-releases, etc.

 Usage and Documentation

 For all document types you can render pages in raster (PNG) or vector (SVG) formats, extract text and access meta information, links, annotations and bookmarks, as well as decrypt the document.
-For PDF files, most of these objects can also be modified.
+For PDF files, most of these objects can also be created, modified or deleted.
 Plus you can rotate, re-arrange, duplicate, create, or delete pages and join or split documents.

 Our home page provides many examples and How-Tos for all of this.
-At a minimum, read the tutorial section of our documentation.
+At a minimum, read the tutorial and the the recipes sections of our documentation.

 Release history Release notifications